-Registration is now open for the 2017 National Cultural Heritage Law Moot Court Competition!
+Registration is now closed for the 2017 National Cultural Heritage Law Moot Court Competition.

 The 2017 Competition will focus on the Bald and Golden Eagle Protection Act (BGEPA), which prohibits the taking of bald and golden eagles and eagle parts, including feathers.
 The competition problem will address challenges to BGEPA brought by a Native American tribe member, including a challenge under the Religious Freedom Restoration Act.